Squirrel and Hedgehog: Manhwa

+Another North Korean children's comic series with funny animals called Fighting Wisdom Hill (싸우는 지혜동산) features characters from Squirrel and Hedgehog like Commander Darami and Goseumdochi, the hedgehog unit and the wolves.

 Mondo dub

 The series was released in English and Spanish by Mondo TV, titled Brave Soldier and Soldados Valientes respectively.
 The series' plot was changed in the dubs, so that subtle references to North Korea or blatant propaganda would end up removed.
-This translation is often criticized by the show's cult following for having generic voice actors and out of place audio dubbing.
+This translation is often criticized for having generic voice actors and out of place audio dubbing.
 The second season was never dubbed due to licensing issues, as Mondo TV only owns the rights to the first selection of episodes.